XpiritBV/ContainerWorkshop-Docs/Lab03-DockerizingNET.md

 For now, the SQL Server for Linux container instance is providing the developer backend for data storage.
 This will be changed later on.
 Make sure you run the SQL Server as described in [Lab 2 - Running Microsoft SQL Server on Linux](Lab02-Docker101.md#sql).

 > ##### Important
-> Update the connectionstring in the appsettings.json file to use the local ip address instead of localhost or 127.0.0.1.
+> Update the connectionstring in the appsettings.json file in the `LeaderboardWebAPI` folder, to use the local ip address instead of localhost or 127.0.0.1.
 We will need this later.

+> Find your ip address using this command in your terminal: `ip addr` (Linux/Mac) or `ipconfig` (Win)
+> On Linux/Mac, take the ip address of `eth0`.

 ```json
 {